MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

   [Web UI](../../../web-query-data.md).

 * **Service-side export (pull)**:
-  If the target of the export is a Kusto table on the same cluster/database as the query, or on another, use the "ingest from query" flow on the target table.
+  If the target of the export is a table in the same or different cluster/database as the query, or on another, use the "ingest from query" flow on the target table.
 In this flow, a query is run and its results are immediately ingested into a Kusto table.
 For more information, see [data ingestion](../../../ingest-data-overview.md).

 * **Service-side export (push)**: